AstarNetwork/astar-docs/docs/integrations/wallets/subwallet.md

 ![20](img/20.png)

-You can open the `injectedWeb3` object in your browser's devtools
+You can open the `injectedWeb3` object in your browser's devtools.

 ![21](img/21.png)

-## How to integrate with your dApp
+## How to integrate with a dApp

 :::info
-Please refer to the example:
+Refer to these examples:

 - Github Repository <https://github.com/Koniverse/SubConnect>
 - Demo App: <https://connect.subwallet.app/>
 - Video Demo: <https://bit.ly/38QhmfI>
   :::

-- Check the activation of the extension:
+- Check the extension is active:
-  - When a wallet extension is active in a browser it will modify `window.injectedWeb3` by adding its interaction with specifying the name.
+  - When a wallet extension is active in a browser it will modify `window.injectedWeb3` by adding its interaction and specifying the name.
   - For example: check the SubWallet extension by this code: `window.injectedWeb3 && window.injectedWeb3['subwallet-js']`
-- Enable intergration with your dApp by the method `enable()` of extension interaction object
+- Enable integration with your dApp by using the method `enable()` of the extension interaction object

 ```js
 const SubWalletExtension = window.injectedWeb3['subwallet-js'];
 const extension = await SubWalletExtension.enable();
 ```

-After running this code extension, it will show a popup confirmation to confirm the integration with your dApp.
+After running the code extension, a popup will appear to confirm integration with your dApp.

-- After enabling, the `extension` variable can contain these object
+- After enabling, the `extension` variable may contain the following objects:
-  - `accounts`: Allow getting accounts data with 2 methods: `get()` and `subscribe()`.
+  - `accounts`: Allow getting account data with 2 methods: `get()` and `subscribe()`.
   - `signer`: Allow to sign data with 2 methods: `signPayload()` and `signRaw()`.
   - `metadata`: Allow getting additional metadata list with method `get()` and add/update with `provide()`.

 ## Use with TypeScript

-If your dApp is written with TypeScript you need to add `@polkadot/extension-inject` to your `package.json` to get the extension interfaces.
+If your dApp is written with TypeScript you will need to add `@polkadot/extension-inject` to your `package.json` to get the extension interfaces.